 There are best of show awards for all skill levels combined for the three categories.

-Ribbons will be awarded for 1st, 2nd and 3rd in eac Category, and medallions for Best of Division.
+Ribbons will be awarded for 1st, 2nd and 3rd in each Category, and medallions for Best of Division.
 Large rossettes and cash are awarded for Best of Show by skill level for the four main Sections of the Show: Wildfowl, Fish & Wildlife, Traditional Carving and Woodworking.

 The brochure provides more details on awards and category definitions

-Print/View the Brochure - Print/View
+Print/View the Brochure Print/View

 A condition of entry in the Cocktail Class is that your entry will be sold in the auction.
 The carver will receive 50% of the winning bid.